Brands Hatch: 1950s

-Brand Hatch circuit as it was when it was first tarmacked.
+Brands Hatch circuit as it was when it was first tarmacked.
 Note that the circuit direction is anticlockwise.

 Following World War II, cinders were laid on the track of what was by then known as Brands Hatch Stadium and motorcycle racing continued.
 That was until 1950 when the 500 Club managed to persuade Joe Francis, that the future for his stadium lay in car and motorcycle road racing.
 The group behind 500 c.c. single-seater racing cars was the 500 Club and it, together with the owners, invested the sum of £17,000 on a tarmac surface.

 Thus Brands Hatch was born as a motor racing venue, and on 16 April 1950, the opening meeting was scheduled for the first purpose-built post-war racing circuit in England, approval having been given by the RAC following a demonstration by a handful of 500s in February.
 Amongst those giving the demonstration was a very young Stirling Moss.
 The Half-Litre Car Club for 500cc Formula 3 organised that first race on 16 April, with 7,000 spectators coming to witness these cars complete in 10 races.
 Don Parker won the first race.
 Before the year was out, five meetings had been held, with the events running to a similar programme.
 The June meeting was a Moss benefit for he won all five races he entered in the Works Cooper and set a new lap record.
 The August Bank Holiday meeting saw for the first time, involvement of the national press with the Daily Telegraph sponsoring the main event of the day.
 The old cinder track had been 0.75 mi in length, but the tarmac circuit was lengthened to 1.000 mi and now ran anticlockwise.
 The Maidstone & Mid-Kent Motor Club invited a number of sports car drivers to test the circuit on 5 November, this being the first time that any car other than a 500cc had used it, and they ran clockwise.